MithrilJS/mithril.js/docs/contributing.md

 ## I'm submitting a PR.
 How do I run tests?

-After having run `npm install` (a one-time operation), ou can run `npm run test` from the command line to run all tests.
+After having run `npm install` (a one-time operation), run `npm run test` from the command line to run all tests.

 While testing, you can modify a test to use `o.only(description, test)` instead of `o(description, test)` if you wish to run only a specific test to speed up your debugging experience.
 Don't forget to remove the `.only` after you're done!